smcd253/reliable-file-transfer-tcp/zane/kernel_build_on_nodes.md

-1.  sudo apt-get update
+1.  make sure to do both every time, does not build without this
-- make sure to do this every time, does not build without this
+- sudo apt-get update

-2. sudo apt-get install git fakeroot build-essential ncurses-dev xz-utils libssl-dev bison flex libelf-dev bc
+- sudo apt-get install git fakeroot build-essential ncurses-dev xz-utils libssl-dev bison flex libelf-dev bc

-3. cd Kernel/linux-4.18.9
+2. Latest Kernel is copied to home directory which is mounted to each node
-- already copied the latest kernel to home directory wich is mounted to each node
+- cd Kernel/linux-4.18.9

-4. cp /boot/config-$(uname -r) .config
+- cp /boot/config-$(uname -r) .config

-1. make menuconfig
+- make menuconfig
 - at the end in GUI, save then enter then exit

-2. One by one is better, if you put all together the node freezes sometimes and you get forced out of ssh session
+6. Do these one by one, if you put all together the node freezes sometimes and you get forced out of ssh session.
+Each takes One hour.
 - sudo make -j 4
 - sudo make modules_install -j 4
 - sudo make install -j 4

-3. sudo shutdown -r now
+7. sudo shutdown -r now
-- reboot, takes 5 minutes, check status in deterlab in browser
+- reboot, takes 5 minutes, check status in deterlab in browser, where the physical addresses are a the bottom of the page

-4. uname -r
+8. uname -r

-Reboot system first if this doesn't work
+Reboot system first if there's an error